chschmitz/vcore-profiles/README.md

-# vcore-profiles
+# V-Core Profiles

-Slicer Profiles for the V-Core Printer
+Slicer profiles for the V-Core 3D printer